NoSubstitute/SPOGOU/README.md

 # SPOGOU - Set Passwords On a Group Of Users
-How to set passwords on users provided only an address to a G Suite group, and share the results back to the teacher who asked for it.
+How to set passwords on many users (a class or an entire school year) provided only an address to a G Suite group, and share the results back to the teacher who asked for it.

 Info and instructions right here in the wiki.